CarviFPV/flylog_edgetx/README.md

 ## Notes

-- The script automatically creates the `flylog.csv` file if it does not exist.
+- Both scripts automatically create their log files if they do not exist.
 - Ensure that your radio has logging enabled and sufficient storage for logs.
-- The script uses `getDateTime()` to log accurate timestamps.
+- The scripts use `getDateTime()` and telemetry fields to log accurate data.